5 Common Examples of Negligent Driving

 How Is Negligent Driving Defined According to the Law?

 Every state may differ in the definition of negligent or reckless behavior behind the wheel.
-Although, negligent driving is generally considered to be any behavior of the driver that disregards the safety of other people and property.
+Although, driver negligence is generally considered to be any behavior of the driver that disregards the safety of other people and property.

 In Kansas, statute 8-1566 explains a reckless driving scenario as follows: